yuiseki/yuiseki/README.md

 - I want to maximize my ability to have the desired impact on humanity.

+## Interest

+I'm strongly interested in crawling, scraping Web and data minings.
+In connection with the above, I'm interested for utilization of collected information.
+For that reason, I'm also interested NLP, GIS and Image Recognition.

+And more, I'm interested in development of hardware devices called IoT.
+Because it's very interesting to see how software works in the real world.

 ## Contributing

 - I'm contributing to